-The Top 3 Australian finalists were then announced and again, Makers Empire were selected as one of the Top 3 IMS Global Learning Impact Awards Australasia.
+The Top 3 Australian finalists were then announced and again, Makers Empire was selected as one of the Top 3 IMS Global Learning Impact Awards Australasia.

-Jon Soong accepted the awards from Rob Abel, IMS Global Learning Consortium, from USA.
+Jon Soong accepted the awards from Rob Abel, IMS Global Learning Consortium, from the USA.

 “On behalf of the team, our supporters and schools at Makers Empire, thank you to the IMS Learning Impact Awards and all the sponsors for the opportunity to present our ‘Learning Program for design and 3D printing for schools.’ “

 “A special thank you to the judges for selecting us as a Top 3 Australasia Finalist and to the audience for choosing us for the People’s Choice Awards.
 A big congratulations to the other finalists for all their hard work in global education.”